ashkanans/amazon_product_analysis_spark/README.md

 ---

-### 4. **Insights from Model Comparisons**
+### **Insights from Model Comparisons**

-- **Logistic Regression** outperforms **Random Forest** slightly in terms of accuracy, precision, recall, and F1-score, with a notable advantage in minimizing false negatives, making it suitable for scenarios where identifying all delayed flights is crucial.
+1. **Performance Leader:**
+    - The Gradient Boosted Tree model outperforms all other models across all metrics, achieving the highest AUC, accuracy, precision, recall, and F1-score.
+2. **Balanced Performance:**
+    - Logistic Regression demonstrates a strong balance between metrics, with a lower false negative rate than the Neural Network.
+3. **Interpretability:**
-- **Random Forest** offers comparable performance and provides feature importance insights, making it valuable for understanding the underlying factors contributing to delays.
+    - Random Forest provides feature importance insights, which are valuable for understanding delay factors, even though its performance is slightly below Gradient Boosted Tree and Logistic Regression.
-- The **Neural Network Model** achieves the highest accuracy (95.51%) and precision (95.24%), confirming its ability to minimize false positives while maintaining strong overall performance.
-- The **AUC values** of all models are high (Logistic Regression: 0.923, Random Forest: 0.923, Neural Network: 0.926), showcasing their robustness in distinguishing between delayed and non-delayed flights.
-- Despite its superior accuracy, the Neural Network has slightly lower recall (77.46%), indicating that it misses more delayed flights compared to Logistic Regression.
-However, its F1-score (85.43%) balances precision and recall effectively.

----
+4. **Non-linear Flexibility:**
+    - The Neural Network and Gradient Boosted Tree excel in capturing non-linear relationships in the data, making them suitable for complex datasets.